micro-js/reduce-key/Readme.md

 ### reduceKey(select, reduce)

 - `select` - A function that accepts state and action and returns the key.
+If `select` returns `null`, `undefined`, or `false`, the reducer will not be called.
+So you are free to do things like:
+             `(state, action) => action.payload.key` - even if your actions do not always contain key.
-- `reduce` - A reducer that reduces over the entities within the map or array
+- `reduce` - A reducer that reduces over the entities within the map or array.

 **Returns:** A reducer that reduces over the sub-object in the key and returns a new copy of the map, with the sub-object specified by `select(state, action)` updated by your reducer.